Plesac pitches 4-hitter, Indians keep pace, beat Angels 8-0

 ANAHEIM, Calif.
+(AP) — Corey Kluber is injured, Carlos Carrasco continues to work his way back from leukemia treatment and Trevor Bauer was traded, and still the Cleveland Indians continue to get solid pitching.

-(AP) — Rookie Zach Plesac pitched a four-hitter for his first complete game in the majors and the Cleveland Indians kept pace in the playoff race, blanking the Los Angeles Angels 8-0 Tuesday night.
+Rookie Zach Plesac threw a four-hitter for his first complete game in the majors as the Indians kept pace in the AL playoff race, blanking the Los Angeles Angels 8-0 Tuesday night.

+The right-hander is the fifth Cleveland pitcher to toss a shutout this season, which leads the majors.
+He struck out five and walked two while throwing 114 pitches.

+Plesac became the first Indians rookie to throw a shutout since Jeremy Sowers did it twice in 2006.

 Francisco Lindor and Jordan Luplow homered as the Indians stayed a half-game behind Oakland for the second AL wild-card spot.
 Cleveland trails wild-card leader Tampa Bay by two games.

+“I think every win is important right now no matter if the other team wins or loses.
+If we have a good month, we will be in the playoffs,” Lindor said.
+“We’re on a mission.
+It’s going to be fun.”

-The Indians have won four of five.
-The Angels, again playing without star Mike Trout, have dropped three in a row — the loss ensured the Angels will miss the postseason for the fifth straight year.
+The Indians, who have won four of five, also got four RBIs from Franmil Reyes.
+The Angels, again playing without superstar outfielder Mike Trout, have dropped three in a row — the loss ensured they will miss the postseason for the fifth straight year.

-Plesac (8-6) bounced back after suffering consecutive losses for the first time in his career.
-The right-hander, who had allowed 10 earned runs in his last two starts, struck out five and walked two while throwing 114 pitches.

 Plesac’s previous high in innings was seven on five occasions.
 It was the sixth time in 19 starts he has thrown over 100 pitches.
+The most pitches he threw was 20 in the first before he had five innings where he threw 11 or fewer.

+“He got behind a couple hitters in the first but the rest of the game he worked ahead and got early outs,” Cleveland manager Terry Francona said.

+Francona thought about taking Plesac out after eight innings, but Plesac told him and pitching coach Carl Willis that he felt good and wanted to go out for the ninth.

 Lindor hit his 30th homer, a solo drive off Trevor Cahill in the seventh.
-He joined Alex Rodriguez as the only shortstops in major league history to have three or more seasons of at least 30 home runs before turning 26.

 Luplow hit a two-run homer off José Suarez (2-6) in the second.
-He drew a bases-loaded walk in the third before Franmil Reyes hit a three-run double.
+He drew a bases-loaded walk in the third before Reyes hit a three-run double.

 Suarez gave up six runs on four hits in three innings.
 The left-hander has lost five of his last six starts.

+Cleveland batters were hit by pitch four times, which is only the 14th time that has happened since 1908.

 Indians slugger Yasiel Puig was hit by a pitch from Suarez his first two times up.
-Puig exchanged words with Suarez while walking up the first base line after he was hit in the foot during the third inning and was restrained by manager Terry Francona.
+Puig exchanged words with Suarez while walking up the first base line after he was hit in the foot during the third inning and was restrained by Francona.

 It is the first time in Puig’s seven-year career that he had been by a pitch twice in a game.